TOOLKIT: Protect Abortion Access

 The right to safe and legal abortion is a fundamental human right protected under numerous international and regional human rights treaties and national-level constitutions around the world.

-According to the Center for Reproductive Rights, 970 million women (representing 59% of women of reproductive age) live in countries that broadly allow abortion.
-Yet with that majority, 41 percent of women live in countries with restrictive laws.
-The inability to access safe and legal abortion care impacts 700 million women of reproductive age.
+According to the Center for Reproductive Rights, 40 percent of women live in countries with restrictive laws.
+The inability to access safe and legal abortion care impacts 753 million women of reproductive age.

-The World Health Organization reports that around 23,000 women lose their lives every year due to unsafe abortions, and tens of thousands suffer from significant health complications globally.
+The Center for Reproductive Justice reports that around 39,000 women lose their lives every year due to unsafe abortions, and tens of thousands suffer from significant health complications globally.

 Despite the preconceived notion and biased belief that legal restrictions on abortion would lead to a decline in the number of abortions, global evidence indicates the contrary.
 Restrictions often drive women towards seeking out unsafe, potentially fatal methods of abortion.